xxmmxx/CSMarkDesktop/README.md

 [![Support CSMark through Patreon](https://github.com/CSMarkBenchmark/CSMarkDesktop/blob/master/assets/patron_button.png)](https://www.patreon.com/csmark)

 ## FAQ
-__Question:__ Why is CSMark a CLI program?
+__Question:__ Why is CSMarkCore a CLI program?
 __Answer:__ To allow it to run on Windows, Mac and Linux. .NET Core currently doesn't contain a cross-platform GUI component however if one does come in the future, an attempt to migrate to a GUI based program may be made.

 __Question:__ Where can I hang out with the CSMark community?
 __Answer:__ There's the [CSMark Discord](https://discord.gg/M3DMgcY).

 __Question:__ Can I (or an organization I work for) review CSMark?
 __Answer:__ Of course!
 I'd like to get in contact with you prior to you or your company publishing your review.
-You can email or Discord Direct Message a maintainer.
+You can email me or Discord Direct Message a maintainer.
 I will try to respond and if I'm busy, another maintainer or contributor could respond.

 __Question:__ Can I make videos or content around CSMark?
 __Answer:__ Of course!
 Anybody can make videos and/or content around CSMark.
 I don't currently sponsor videos but I will be happy to answer questions for you if you send me an email or Discord DM to me.